mui/material-ui/docs/data/joy/core-features/automatic-adjustment/automatic-adjustment.md

 ### Input

-It can adjust the size of the icons or the buttons when they are used as a decorators.
+The `Input` can adjust the size of the icons or the buttons when they are used as a decorators.

 {{"demo": "InputIntegration.js"}}

-Moreover, Joy guarantees that the spacing and the radius follows the input if you customize the variable.
+Moreover, Joy guarantees that the spacing and the radius follows the input if you customize the variable that the component provides.

 {{"demo": "InputChildHeight.js"}}